SamRothCA/Today-Scripts/README.md

 To begin editing your list of scripts, click the "Info" symbol in the title of the widget.

-To run a script on command, click its label in your list.
+To start or stop a given script on demand, click its label in your list.

 To edit an existing script, click the "action" button to the right of its label.